bevenio/docker-express-typescript-microservice/README.md

 To be added:

-- Docker Wrapper / Image building
+- MongoDB schema validation by using TS interfaces
-- Logger
+- OpenAPI generation from code